 Later that year, I was scheduled to appear at the annual Salt Lake Comic Con in Utah.
 SLCC ended up being my most successful show to date, but the ROI wasn’t the best part.
 My booth neighbor for the weekend just so happened to be Laura Gray and her soon-to-be wife Taylor (who is another talented artist).

-You can see that old cover in the top left corner, which sticks out as positively amateur when hanging beside the artwork of Laura and Taylor.
+You can see that old Max cover in the top left corner, which sticks out as positively amateur when hanging beside the artwork of Laura and Taylor.
 We got to chatting, as booth neighbors do, and ended up learning a lot about each other’s works.
-Laura started tossing out ideas for some Max and the Multiverse fan art, which sparked some fresh musings on a cover redesign.
-I could see the characters pop to life through Laura’s artistic lens.
+Laura started tossing out ideas for some Max and the Multiverse fan art, which steadily morphed into a cover redesign.
+I could see the characters pop to life through her artistic lens.

 The rest, as they say, is history.

 We kept in touch after the con and exchanged ideas for a new Max cover.
 Soon after, she provided rough sketches that blossomed into the first ensemble cover for the series, which also turned into prints and posters.
 The fan response was great, which carried over into the next two books.
 It was a fantastic collaboration that I will always remember fondly.
 And for the lucky readers who managed to snag these editions, you own a beloved piece of Max history.

 It was a delightful experience to watch these nutty characters come to life and I cannot thank Laura enough for her vision and hard work.
 She is a truly talented artist and I feel privileged to have worked with her.